edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

     [ WITH [ NO ] DATA ]
 ```

-The following example shows how to create incremental materialized views for tables in Cloudberry Database.
+The following example shows how to create incremental materialized views for tables in Apache Cloudberry.

 1. Create tables `t0` and `t1`.